Graph splitting methods: Fixed points and strong convergence for linear subspaces: The case of linear subspaces

 \subsection{Projection onto fixed points}

 In this section, we provide explicit expressions for the projection onto $\Fix \widetilde{\mathcal{T}}$ and the $\mathcal{M}$-projection onto $\Fix \mathcal{T}$.
 Thanks to \cref{prop: spec II}, the fixed point set of $\widetilde{\mathcal{T}}$ is described as an orthogonal sum of linear subspaces.
-This permits to compute the projection onto this set in a simple way, as shown next.
+As shown next, this permits to compute the projection onto this set in a simple way, providing the limit point for \cref{alg:Ttilde} as stated in \crefpart{fact: proj}{fact: proj_v}.

 \begin{theorem}[Projection onto $\Fix \widetilde{\mathcal{T}}$] We have

 \end{theorem} \begin{proof} By \cref{prop: spec II}, we know that $\Fix \widetilde{\mathcal{T}}=\ot{\bm{\alpha}}U\oplus E$.
 Note that